duritong/trocla/README.md

 storage from the cli.

-Trocla does not only create and/or store a plain password, it is also able to generate (and store) any kind hashed passwords based on the plain password.
+Trocla does not only create and/or store a plain password, it is also able to generate (and store) any kind of hashed passwords based on the plain password.
 As long as the plain password is preset, trocla is able to generate any kind of hashed passwords through an easy extendible plugin system.